Exeter-Diabetes/sde-sw-framework/code_lists/investigations/HbA1c/info.md

 # Origins

-* The origin of the SNOMED codelist was the PBCL.
+* The origin of the SNOMED codelist was the Pathology Bounded Code List (PBCL).